Companion to LJV · Weird Thursday IV · The Roxie · SF

 - Truman learning

 - The horizon is the wall.
 The exit is a small dark door hidden in it.
-The staircase is the only real affordance in the entire town.

 One linear schedule.
 One parabolic awakening.

 Christof works in production hours: linear, billable, scheduled.
 Truman works in awareness, which is parabolic, accelerating.
 The two clocks intersect at the threshold at minute 98:05.
-Hover any node to read the corresponding scene.

 The production as a single object.